KirtiBurde/EL_Project1/README.md

 5. 🗺️ The dashboard's filters allow users to explore emissions by country and emission level, which helps in targeted policy-making or research.

+Strategic Recommendations

+1. Target High Emitters First: Focus policy action, technology partnerships, and global agreements on the top emitting nations to make the fastest impact.

+2. Decarbonize the Energy Sector: Since energy is the biggest contributor, investments should prioritize renewable energy infrastructure and energy efficiency improvements.

+3. Track and Support Progress: Use time-series data to monitor countries that are improving and support others that need assistance in transitioning to greener alternatives.

+4. Global but Customized Strategy: While climate change is a global issue, emissions are not equally distributed.
+Tailored solutions for high and low emitters are essential.

+5. Raise Public Awareness: Educate populations in high-emission regions on energy conservation, sustainable practices, and clean technologies to encourage behavioral change.